tersiakoetzee/Hope-Again-Recovery/client/src/pages/readme.md

 The application uses the YocoSDK to handle the payment process.
 When the user submits the donation form, the SDK shows a popup where the user can enter their payment details.
 If the payment is successful, the application sends a POST request to a server endpoint (/api/donate) with the payment details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/LICENSE) file for details.

 ## Author

 This project was created by Tersia Koetzee.